On polarised class groups of orders in quartic CM-fields: Applications

 \subsubsection{Statements}

 Van Wamelen \cite{wamelen-rationals} gives a conjectural list of curves of genus two defined over $\QQ$ with complex multiplication by maximal orders.
-Our results allow us to finish the proof of this list, as well as generalise it to arbitrary orders. \begin{theorem} The $19$ curves given in \cite{wamelen-rationals} are (up to $\overline{\QQ}$-isomorphism) exactly the curves $C/\QQ$ of genus two with $\mathrm{End}(J(C)_{\overline{\QQ}})\cong\mathcal{O}_K$ for a quartic CM-field~$K$. \end{theorem} \begin{theorem} The curves
+Our results allow us to finish the proof of this list, as well as generalise it to arbitrary orders. \begin{theorem}[Extending results of Murabayashi-Umegaki~\cite{murabayashi-umegaki} and Van Wamelen~\cite{wamelen-correctness}] The $19$ curves given in \cite{wamelen-rationals} are (up to $\overline{\QQ}$-isomorphism) exactly the curves $C/\QQ$ of genus two with $\mathrm{End}(J(C)_{\overline{\QQ}})\cong\Omax$ for a quartic CM-field~$K$. \end{theorem} \begin{theorem} The curves

 have endomorphism rings

 Moreover, they are (up to $\overline{\QQ}$-isomorphism) the only curves of genus two with field of moduli~$\QQ$ such that $\mathrm{End}(J(C)_{\overline{\QQ}})$ is a \emph{non}-maximal order in any of the fields in Tables~\ref{tab:provingwamelen} and~\ref{tab:otherfields} below. \end{theorem}